microchip-pic-avr-examples/dspic33ck-power-dcdc-dual-active-bridge-development-platform/.mchp_private/doxygen/config/markdown-files/Firmware Detail.md

 The firmware block diagram illustrates the use of the dspic33C for a Dual Active Bridge converter.
 The following provides a detailed explanation of the firmware development for this application.

 ---
+## Modes of Operation

+The DAB board operates in two modes, capable of outputting either 400V or 800V, depending on the user-specified settings.
+These modes are controlled by two defines in the config/config.h file:

+The 400V battery system operates within a voltage range of approximately 300V (discharged) to 450V (fully charged).

+    #define DCDC400V_SYSTEM

+The 800V battery system operates within a voltage range of approximately 600V (discharged) to 900V (fully charged).

+    #define DCDC800V_SYSTEM

+Typically, a single-phase totem pole combined with a DAB DC/DC converter is used for the 400V system (450V input, 300V to 450V output).
+For the 800V system, a three-phase totem pole combined with a DAB DC/DC converter is recommended (800V input, 600V to 900V output).

+When switching between modes, the fault protection thresholds are automatically adjusted to match the selected voltage range.

+---
 ## Converter State Machine

 The main power controller state machine, executed every 100 microseconds, is detailed in the function Dev_PwrCtrl_StateMachine(POWER_CONTROL_t* pcInstance) located in pwrctrl/pwrctrl_sm.c.
 The state machine progresses through a series of steps in a specific chronological order during its execution.